-College of Saint Mary offers a supplemental PK-12 endorsement in English as a Second Language.
-College of Saint Mary offers supplemental K-12 endorsements in these areas: Reading and Writing and a supplemental Prek-3rd grade endorsement in Early Childhood Education (see Early Childhood Education section for program requirements).
+College of Saint Mary offers supplemental PK-6 and 7-12 endorsements in these areas: Reading and Writing and a supplemental PreK-3rd grade endorsement in Early Childhood Education\ (see Early Childhood Education section for program requirements).

-Early Childhood Education can only be added by Nebraska law to elementary education.
+\ Early Childhood Education can only be added by Nebraska law to elementary education.